clarin-eric/ParlaMint/README.md

 The [CLARIN ParlaMint
 project](https://www.clarin.eu/content/parlamint-towards-comparable-parliamentary-corpora)
-compiled comparable parliamentary corpora for a number of countries/languages.
+compiled comparable parliamentary corpora for a number of countries and languages.

 ParlaMint corpora are interoperable, i.e. encoded to a very constrained common ParlaMint schema, a specialisation of the [Parla-CLARIN recommendations](https://clarin-eric.github.io/parla-clarin/),